astrorama/PhosphorosDoc/source/user_manual/quickstart.rst

 .. figure:: /_static/quickstart/Histogram.png
     :align: center

-These plots are standard matplotlib plots, so all the default functionality (like zomming, etc) is available.
+These plots are standard matplotlib plots, so some default functionalities (like zooming, etc) are available.
 If you select a point, you will see at the top left corner the ID of the source it represents.
-If you double click a point, its PDF will open in a new window.
+If you double-click on a point, its PDF will open in a new window.

 .. figure:: /_static/quickstart/PDF.png